Xyfir/Documentation/ptorx/help.md

   - Filters by the HTML content of an incoming email message.
 - **Header**
   - All emails sent and received on the internet use [headers](http://whatismyipaddress.com/email-header) to store data about the piece of mail.
 Header filters have two parts: the name of the header, and the value for that header.
-  - If you have *Use Regular Expressions* enabled for the filter, you can only use regular expressions for the header value, not the header name.
+  - If you have *Regular Expression* enabled for the filter, you can only use regular expressions for the header value, not the header name.
 The value for the header name must be an exact match.

 # Modifiers